nanopack/yoke/README.md

 for this to run it needs a few things to be in place first:

-* postgres installed and in the path of both the primary and secondary servers
+* primary and secondary needs postgres installed and in the path
-* the two servers need to be able to ssh with eachother without passwords
+* primary and secondary needs to be able to ssh with eachother without passwords
+* primary and secondary needs rsync installed